Description

 Which means for our asset as example:

-• Looking at the maximum days under water of 690 days in the last 5 years of Netflix, we see it is relatively larger, thus worse in comparison to the benchmark SPY (488 days)
+• Looking at the maximum days under water of 690 days in the last 5 years of Netflix, we see it is relatively higher, thus worse in comparison to the benchmark SPY (488 days)

 AveDuration: